NicoleLiggeri/intership-OC/README.md

 I tried to understand the purpose of the work I have been doing since OpenAIRE already seems to register categories and process them (using the OECD standard).
 Honestly, I couldn't find an answer.
 Perhaps not all articles have a subject assigned—but even in those cases, keywords are recorded, which OpenAIRE takes from the source databases.
 For instance, all articles registered in DOAJ as "Naval Science" don’t have a true OECD label, but in OpenAIRE, you can find “Naval Science” or the corresponding category in the registered keywords.

 I also aligned the arXiv labels to LCC.

+## Day 18 (15/01/2025) - 5h

+I focused on searching for new databases.
+I began by distinguishing between ROAR and OpenROAR.
+The former is a repository database that allows for historical statistical analyses of repository growth, thus focusing on monitoring.
+The latter concentrates on providing an authoritative, accurate list of repositories with detailed information about policies, content types, and technologies used.
+The classification system in the first case relies on the Library of Congress system, while the second has a more generic classification system (I couldn’t find appropriate documentation on it).

+I then obtained limited results with other databases, search engines, or tools that lack discipline-based classifications (e.g., Europe PMC).
+AGRICOLA: It includes a list of journals theoretically connected to agriculture but also covering topics such as economics and education.
+However, I imagine they can all be classified as agriculture or related fields.
+HAL is a very interesting French database.
+It operates under a CC-BY license, offers an API system, and even includes a triple store network.
+The category network is quite dense, and I plan to analyze it further tomorrow.
+LA Referenciais a Spanish database, also under a CC-BY license.
+For now, its server is down.
+African Journals Online: This database includes a list of journals under CC-BY.
+The categories are quite varied, but the number of journals is relatively small, in the range of a few hundred (each journal can have up to three categories). bioRxiv is a preprint database in the field of biology.
+I am unsure how useful it might be, but I assume it could be relevant.
+SSOAR (Social Science Open Access Repository): All metadata in this database is under a CC0 license, but it is already integrated into OpenAIRE.
+Tomorrow, I’ll check whether the categories are incorporated as keywords or as subject fields in OpenAIRE.